Hiking

 Average Time: 1.5 – 2 hours

-This trail begins at the Canyon Overlook and loops around Little Ruin Canyon.
+This trail begins at the Canyon Overlook and loops around the Square Tower Group.
+A free trail guide is available in the visitor center.
 The loop trail is primitive, passing over slickrock and packed dirt, and is lined with rock.
-As you wind around the canyon, you pass within 5-10 feet of most of the Square Tower Group structures, allowing an uninterrupted and natural view of these architectural wonders.
+As you wind around the canyon, you pass within 5-10 feet of most of the Square Tower Group structures, allowing an uninterrupted view of these architectural wonders.
+You can add the Tower Point section near the middle of the trail.
 Part of the trail enters and exits the canyon to loop back to the Canyon Overlook, with steep elevation changes.
-A trail guide (free) is available in the visitor center.
-Tower Point section can be added to this trail.
-This trail can is also be broken into sections to allow for time or mobility constraints.
+You can avoid the steep section by taking a right at the start of the loop and hiking out and back along the northeast rim of the canyon.

 From the campground: A trail leads from the campground (across from the fee station) to the Square Tower Loop Trail.
 The trails meet on the north side of the canyon, between the canyon crossing and the Canyon Overlook.
 The campground connector trail adds 0.5 mile / 0.8 kilometer, round-trip.